OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-09.md

 ## 1 Corinthians 9:4

-Do we not have a right to eat and drink?
+Do we not have the liberty to eat and drink?

 ## 1 Corinthians 9:5

-Do we not have a right to take along a believing wife, even as the rest of the apostles, the brothers of the Lord, and Cephas?
+Do we not have the right to take along a believing wife, even as the rest of the apostles, the brothers of the Lord, and Cephas?

 ## 1 Corinthians 9:6

-Or do only Barnabas and I have no right to refrain from working?
+Or is it only Barnabas and I who are without the right to refrain from working?

 ## 1 Corinthians 9:7